 What came after Romanesque?

-The idea for the pointed arch probably came from Islamic architecture, where slightly pointed arches appear as early as the 600s in the Dome of the Rock mosque in Jerusalem and soon became common in North Africa and Spain.
-From Spain, pointed arches arrived in Italy.
-Then architects began to use them in France and Germany, and finally in England.
+The idea for the pointed arch probably came from Islamic architecture, where slightly pointed arches appear as early as the 600s in the Dome of the Rock mosque in Jerusalem.
+Pointed arches soon became common in North Africa and Spain.

 Bigger, fancier churches

 Gothic churches in northern Europe are also usually bigger than Romanesque churches there.

 By 1200 AD, people in northern Europe had more money available, and they could afford to spend more on building great churches.
 They had conquered a lot of southern France, and they were trading more with the Islamic Empire.